apiflask/apiflask/docs/schema.md

 - `apiflask.validators` includes all the validators in `marshmallow.validate`.
 - For other functions/classes, just import them from marshmallow.
 - Read [marshmallow's documentation](https://marshmallow.readthedocs.io/) when you have free time.
+- And Read [mashmallow-dataclass](https://lovasoa.github.io/marshmallow_dataclass/html/marshmallow_dataclass.html) and [dataclasses](https://docs.python.org/3/library/dataclasses.html) data class.
+ if you want to use dataclass.

 ## Deserialization (load) and serialization (dump)